DemandCube/NeverwinterDP/docs/devAndTestingGuidelines/dataflow-performance-and-validation-howto.md

 #Performance And Validation Test Requirements#

-1. The permance test should allocate memory heap to zookeeper, kafka, hadoop services correctly and optimized
+1. The performance test should allocate memory heap to zookeeper, kafka, hadoop services correctly and optimized

 2. The performance test be run with different number of kafka and hadoop worker.
 Usually double number of hadoop worker and kafka should gain at least 65% - 90%.
 The level of parallelism, number of worker and executor, number of the kafka partitions should be configured correctly in order to use the allocated hardware.For example if we have 6 kafka instances and we create a topic with 3 partitions so only 3 kafka instances are used.
 Same for number of workers and executors.